sandoche2k/ripe-iot/document.md

 ## Basic Terminologies

-### <a name="Naming convention"></a> : is a set of rules defined for constituting an identifier.
+Naming convention : is a set of rules defined for constituting an identifier.
+For e.g. domain name has a specific naming convention as explained in [RFC1035](https://tools.ietf.org/html/rfc1035)

 Identity : is something which is definable and recognisable.
 It need not be unique in a specific scope.
 A classic identity example is a person's name.
-It does not need to follow a specific [naming convention](#Naming convention).
+It does not need to follow a specific *naming convention*.

 Identifier :